sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

   >![A track runway][runway2]
   >(Original Photo)
 >

+---
-###Alright, it's easier said than done.
+### Alright, it's easier said than done.
 Only those who have been through it know.
 That's why this article doesn't preach, it only offers practical tips!

+---

 References: